 What is MAP compliance?

 MAP stands for minimum advertised price (not to be confused with MSRP).
-It’s the lowest recommended price that a distributor can advertise a product for online or in-store without facing penalties from the manufacturer (“recommended” is the key word here—manufacturers can only recommend a minimum advertising price, not fix their prices).
+It’s the lowest recommended price that a distributor can advertise a product for without facing penalties from the manufacturer (“recommended” is the key word here—manufacturers can only recommend a minimum advertising price, not fix their prices).
 Distributors can sell a product at a price below MAP, but when a MAP policy is in place, they cannot advertise that product at a below-MAP price.

 MAP compliance is a de facto method for manufacturers to enforce their MAP policy and ensure that their third-party sellers are playing by the rules.
 When a brand is MAP compliant, it means they’re following your MAP recommendations and not dropping their prices too low.